ace-design/git-merge-adv/README.md

 ## Usage
 * The [extracting-scripts](extracting-scripts/) directory contains all the tools needed to extract case studies from various github repositories
 * The [merge-algorithms](merge-algorithms/) directory includes all the merge tools that were developed in this project.
 The two main tools being [CompressedTree](merge-algorithms/CompressedTree/) and [MethodUnion](merge-algorithms/MethodUnion).
 * The [demos](demos/) directory includes all the case studies that were tested, and the overall results obtained from this project.
+It also contains the next steps for the MethodUnion tool, that we couldn't yet get to.

 ## Tool Prerequisites
   <h4>Run Tools:</h4>